npm package discovery and stats viewer.

 To send prompts to a session, start it through Argus.This gives Argus a direct PTY write channel to the process.

-The easiest way is to click the Launch with Argus dropdown in any repo card header and select Launch Claude or Launch Copilot.
+Click the Launch with Argus dropdown in any repo card header and select Launch Claude or Launch Copilot.
 If neither tool is detected on your PATH, the dropdown shows install links for Claude Code and GitHub Copilot CLI.
+The dropdown footer shows the current Yolo mode status (ON/OFF) with a settings shortcut to change it.

 Headless Environments (Codespaces, SSH, no TTY)